 Iolanda Bianchi

-Iolanda Bianchi (PhD in political science and PhD in urban planning) is an urban political scholar.
-She works in the field of urban politics, urban governance, public management and public policies.
-Her research focuses on the interplay between collective and public action at the urban scale, to examine how this interplay can produce social and policy change, in order to achieve more just, equal and democratic cities.
-To push knowledge forward in this debate, she is working at the crossroad of commons and new municipalism theory.
-She currently holds a Juan de la Cierva postdoctoral researcher position at the Institute of Government and Public Policy (IGOP) at the Autonomous University of Barcelona.
+Iolanda Bianchi (PhD in Political Science and PhD in Urban Planning) is an urban and political sociologist.
+She works in the field of urban governance, policy and collective action.
+Her research focuses on the interplay between public and collective action at the urban scale and examines how this interplay can generate governance, policy and social change to achieve more just, equitable and democratic cities.
+She currently holds a Ramón y Cajal Research Fellowship at the University of Barcelona.
+Previously, she was a Marie Skłodowska-Curie fellow at the University of Antwerp and a Juan de la Cierva fellow at the Autonomous University of Barcelona.

 News